SergeBakharev/carvera_a_to_z/workholding.md

 {% hint style="info" %}
 Make sure the wasteboard X/Y dimensions are such that the router will be able to reach the whole area, with some margin: this will be important for surfacing the wasteboard.
 The max dimensions vary depending on the machine \(and accessories\) setup, so actually moving the router in the four corner positions, measuring where the endmill ends up being, and making the wasteboard area slightly smaller than that, is an easy way to get this right.

-Note that the wasteboard dimensions cannot match the advertised cutting area of your Shapeoko model, since some of that cutting area is the overhang at the front of the machine.
+Note that the wasteboard dimensions cannot match the advertised cutting area of your Carvera model, since some of that cutting area is the overhang at the front of the machine.

 For the thickness of the wasteboard, make sure to include margin for the recessed bolt heads and enough material on top of that to allow for a few future resurfacing operations.
 {% endhint %}